thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-1.rst

    loopSpace : (A : Type) (a : A) → Type
    loopSpace A a = a ≡ a

+For now, we will treat the loop space of ``S¹`` as the fundamental group.
+Later we will understand why this is illegal in general (the fundamental group is *set truncated*) but legitimate in this special case
+(the loop space of ``S¹`` turns out to be a *set* anyway).

 Exercise - ``loop_times``
 -------------------------